mrismanaziz/Reforestation/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## I met this girl on a dating site and, I don't know, we just clicked.